drvdputt/RADAGAST/README.md

 `CMAKE_INSTALL_PREFIX` and run make install).
 Then read the [instructions](dox/use.md) on how to use the API, write a simple C++ script making the calls, and try building and linking your own C++ script to the library.

+## Integration in SKIRT
+There currently exists a branch in my fork of SKIRT which supports gas and makes use of RADAGAST.
+It is not up to data with the current master branch of SKIRT, because some unrelated features have created a few conflicts.
+The reader interested in how this RADAGAST is used in practice, can examine this development branch: https://github.com/drvdputt/SKIRT9/tree/gas-dev